OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    (long disk read).
 Such check is not implemented in QSINIT, to avoid problems with huge USB HDDs.

- * there is no DBCS boot support in QSINIT (os2dbcs, os2dbcs.fnt loading, etc)

- * options SHAREIRQ and DBFLAGS ignored.
+ * OS/4 loader options SHAREIRQ and DBFLAGS ignored.

  * both IBM and OS/4 OS2LDR make PCI BIOS calls.
 QSINIT uses PCI BIOS for basic info only (version and # of buses in system), all scan, read and